Mins/TuxLite/README.md

     fastcgi (PHP-FPM).
 This gives much higher performance and lower memory consumption than the regular LAMP tutorials/guides using mod\_php.
 -   100% official distribution packages.
-You are not at the mercy of the script maintainer to keep your servers secured.
-All installed software are tuned, optimized and locked down from external access.
+You are not at the mercy of the script maintainer to keep your servers updated.
+All installed software are tuned, optimized and secured.
 -   Extremely minimal resource usage.
 Fresh install requires only 50-60MB RAM.
 -   Free from unnecessary or custom changes to your server.
 Everything is configured according to Debian/Ubuntu standards.
--   Automatic virtualhost configuration with log rotation, AWStats traffic statistics and Adminer(GUI) for managing MySQL.
+-   Automatic virtualhost configuration with log rotation, AWStats traffic statistics and phpMyAdmin for managing MySQL.
 -   Varnish cache script included to turbo charge your websites.
 -   Free and open source!
-Coded in a "human readable" manner and modular, making custom modifications extremely easy.
+Coded in a human readable manner and modular, making custom modifications extremely easy.